 Mental health issues that occur as a result of recurring pressure and stress can force the person to develop poor ways of coping.
 One such example I’ve repeatedly heard from clients is that they will deprive themselves of food and sleep to focus and then will “catch up” after the exam or project due date.
 While this tactic may temporarily work in the academic world, the professional world won’t allow for such extended relief.
 These same clients often find themselves in demanding positions where they have to push themselves constantly, with little room to decompress.

-These seemingly harmless events of pushing limits and working overtime can bring results and success, but there is be a cost associated to those who do not take care of their mind and body.
-For those of you who have read this blog and found yourself relating to the issues mentioned here, please consider preventative care when it comes to your mental status.
+These seemingly harmless events of pushing limits and working overtime can bring results and success, but there is a cost associated to those who do not take care of their mind and body.
+For those of you who have read this blog and found yourself relating to the issues mentioned here, please consider preventative care when it comes to your mental health.
 It is a lot easier to preemptively develop healthy habits to manage stress and anxiety than it is to wait until it is absolutely necessary.
 Therapists understand that there is a lot of hesitation and contemplation with reaching out for help.
 Whenever you are ready, we are here.

 Sources & Further Reading: